 New York City on record

 In the world of music, the city has been known to inspire several singers and musicians.
-Aside from the well-known Empire State of Mind by Jay-Z and Alicia Keys, the city inspired Lou Reed’s Walk on the Wild Side, and various other artists like Nas, the Pogues, Billy Joel, Grandmaster Flash, Bruce Springsteen, Frank Sinatra, and so many more!
+Aside from the well-known Empire State of Mind by Jay-Z and Alicia Keys, the city inspired Lou Reed’s Walk on the Wild Side, and various other artists like Bob Dylan, Beastie Boys, The Ramones, Nas, Billy Joel, Grandmaster Flash, Frank Sinatra and so many more!

 New York City in books

 If you’re looking for some reading about the city, pick up NYC Basic Tips & Etiquette by Nathan Pyle, I Never Knew that About New York by Christopher Winn, and New York by Edward Rutherfurd.

 Some NYC-based literary classics worth reading include Catcher in the Rye by JD Salinger, A Tree Grows in Brooklyn by Betty Smith, Age of Innocence by Edith Wharton, Breakfast at Tiffany’s by Truman Capote, Bright Lights Big City by Jay McInerney, The Amazing Adventures of Kavalier & Clay by Michael Chabon, or even Bret Easton Ellis’ satirical American Psycho.